JavaTMP/JavaTMP/docs/pages/high-level-template-structure.md

 *   Extract Downloaded JavaTMP file using any unzip tools like winrar or winzip.
 *   Check that your extracted JavaTMP folder structures is similar to above folder tree structure.
 *   Make sure you already download and install `git`, `nodejs`, `gulpjs`, `java`, `maven`.
-*   Navigate to `./JavaTMP-Static-Ajax` using command line tool and run the command `npm install` and then `gulp run-local-web-server`.
+*   To build front-end resources, navigate to project folder using command line tool and run the command `npm install` and then `gulp`.
-Open a browser on `http://localhost:8888` to check it. stop the local server.
+*   To build Java war file, Navigate to project using command line tool and run the command `mvn clean package`.
 You could import the `JavaTMP-User-Starter` project directly from any Java IDE supporting Maven build tool.
-*   Navigate to `./JavaTMP-User-Starter` using command line tool and run the command `npm install`.
 *   Make sure you already download and install above web development tools and Java development tools like `Java`, `Tomcat`, `Maven`.
 *   For `./JavaTMP-User-Starter` project it is better to import it on any Java IDE with Maven support.
 But you can run the following command to clean, compile, or dist project using